By: Chris ⎜ Last updated

 Grand Hotel Oslo

 The thermal options alongside the pool include a dry sauna, a steam bath, and an infrared cabin.
 A separate fitness centre on the seventh floor has TechnoGym equipment, free weights, and floor-to-ceiling windows with city views.
+The gym is decent, and they can arrange personal training sessions.

-Non-hotel visitors can use the facilities on a drop-in basis, but access depends entirely on whether there's space.
+Non-hotel visitors can use the facilities on a drop-in basis, but access depends entirely on whether there's available space.

 Grand Hotel: Oslo's grand dame